History of FlexEffect Facialbuilding

 Well… that study sparked enough interest in me to dig-in and research all I could find to support my idea that facial bone would respond no differently.
 I had always believed that facial resistance training (targeting facial muscle) would be sufficient in keeping ones face youthful for years and years to come.
-I WAS WRONG … passing 60 proved me wrong.
-Even with the most aggressive form of facial resistance training, I realized it wasn’t enough, I needed to go directly after the bone itself.
-While researching the latest finds concerning bone I also came across some very interesting new finds regarding skin.
+I WAS WRONG … approaching 60 proved me wrong.
+Even with the most aggressive form of training i.e., facial resistance training, I realized it simply wasn’t enough for those in or past menopause, I needed to go directly after the bone and the skin separately.

-Today, FlexEffect Facialbulding is the first and only facial fitness program to offer training that models facial bone and remodels skin.
-Once I developed and applied what I believed would go the distance, within a few months I was blown away by the results.
+Once I developed and applied what I believed to be the answer, within a few months I was blown away by the results.